Edwin-sh/flutter_adaptive_layout_kit/README.md

 # flutter_adaptive_layout_kit

 A Flutter library for creating adaptive layouts and responsive UIs with ease.
 This package provides a set of widgets and utilities to help you adapt your application's layout and styles to different screen sizes, including mobile, tablet, and desktop.
-It internally uses the `sizer` package for screen measurements, but this is handled by the library, so you don't need to interact with `sizer` directly.
+It internally uses the `sizer` package for screen measurements, which is managed by the library.

 ## Features

 *   **ResponsiveLayoutBuilder**: A widget that allows you to define different layouts for various screen breakpoints (e.g., mobile, tablet, desktop).
-* **ResponsiveContextExtension**: Convenient extension methods on `BuildContext` for easily checking the current screen size category (e.g., `context.isMobile`, `context.isTablet`).
-* **ResponsiveGridService**: A service that provides dynamic spacing values like margins and gutters based on the current screen type.
-It is managed via `ResponsiveScreenTypeProvider`.
+*   **ResponsiveGridService**: A singleton service, accessible via `responsiveGridService`, that provides dynamic spacing values like margins and gutters based on the current screen type detected by `sizer`.
-* **ResponsiveScreenTypeProvider**: Initializes screen type detection. **This widget handles `Sizer` initialization internally.** Wrap your `MaterialApp`'s parent or the root of your application with this provider.
+*   **ResponsiveScreenInitializer**: Initializes screen type detection using the `sizer` package.
+Wrap your `MaterialApp` with this widget.
 *   **ResponsiveText**: A text widget that automatically adjusts its `TextStyle` based on the current screen size, ensuring readability across devices.
 *   **ResponsiveTextStyle**: A class to define different text styles for various screen breakpoints.

 ## Getting Started